single-cell-genetics/XClone/README.rst

 Main Module
 -----------

-XClone requires Python 3.7 or later (recommend 3.7).
+XClone requires Python 3.7 (recommend 3.7 for stable performance).
 We recommend to use Anaconda environment for version control and to avoid potential conflicts::

     conda create -n xclone python=3.7